prof-rossetti/southernct-csc-443-201701/exercises/server-side-javascript/exercise.md

   "main": "index.js",
   "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1", // don't forget this comma "go-go-go": "npm index.js" // this is the new line we added },
+    "test": "echo \"Error: no test specified\" && exit 1", // don't forget this comma "go-go-go": "node index.js" // this is the new line we added },
   "author": "",
   "license": "ISC"